 Swami Shivananda was a prolific writer.
 He worked on many different forms of writing and also wrote on varied subjects.
 Swami Sivananda Saraswati books number 296 and are on subjects that range from fine arts to ethics and metaphysics.
-He wrote books, stories, lectures, plays as well as essays.
+He wrote books, stories, lectures, plays as well .
 There are many quotes that are attributed to him.
 His aim was to give the common man the knowledge to apply the principles of Yoga to their lives to be healthy and also attain peace of mind.

 Swami Sivananda passed away on 14 July 1963 in Sivanandanagar on the banks of the River Ganges.